RSYS-EDP/engage-eml-play-collect-nodejs-app/README.md

 # engage-sample-play-collect-server-application
-This application demonstrates sample play-collect server application that can be used to simulate statuscallbacks and EML handling use-cases on customer side
+This application demonstrates sample play-collect server application using an API call and Engage markup language (EML).
+It also showcases the statuscallback events to the server application.